dami-gupta-git/onco_mind_v0/docs/WHY_ONCOMIND.md

 - Synthesizing what it all means for a specific tumor type

 **OncoMind automates that workflow.** Aggregate, search, synthesize, cite — in seconds instead of hours.

+OncoMind is the only open-source tool that tells you not just what’s known about a cancer variant, but what’s missing — with transparent reasoning and concrete, testable research ideas.

 ---